PMP

 Performance:

 Police calls for services are divided into three call categories: P(Priority), P2, and P3.
-Priority (P) calls are the most serious calls for service such as shots fired, fight in progress, burglary in progress, etc.

-Police response to priority (P) calls for service directly correlates to public safety and is a critical component of determining appropriate staffing levels for patrol.
-There was a 25% increase in the number of priority calls in Fiscal Year 2020 and to date there is an 11% increase in priority calls for Fiscal Year 2021.
+Police response to calls for service directly correlates to public safety and is a critical component of determining appropriate staffing levels for patrol.
+There was a 25% increase in the number of calls in Fiscal Year 2020 and to date there is an 11% increase in priority calls for Fiscal Year 2021.
 The average response time has increased by 4% due to increased demands and priority calls.
 In the FY2021 Budget, new patrol officers were added to improve response times and overall safety.
 The department continues to diligently recruit officers to fill those open positions.

 Why is this metric important?